WSB98/gunslinger/README.md

 </picture>

 Welcome to the DAO kickstarter, codename ***Gunslinger***.
 The goal of Gunslinger is to be the go-to template for anyone, anywhere, who wants to create a DAO.
-We believe the sotrm of web3 is around the corner and it is people like you, expanding on systems like this, that will make it a reality!
+We believe the storm of web3 is around the corner and it is people like you, expanding on systems like this, that will make it a reality!

 # Dependencies
 Outside of the Firebase CLI (more to be posted on that at a later date) there are no major dependencies in Gunslinger's frontend; however, there are some services and plugins we use to bring the whole site together.
 They are as follows.
 <br><br> **PLEASE NOTE: If you plan on using the serverless framework in this template, please
-review security of your site and ensure that no snensitive information is exposed**
+review security of your site and ensure that no sensitive information is exposed**

 ### Pagination
 A script is injected via JavaScript for each table in the code that controls the pagination for our tables.
 The source to the script can be found at the
-[Kryogenix Website](https://www.kryogenix.org/code/browser/sorttable/).
-Credit to Stuart Langridge for this scrupt!
-The file [pagination.js](scripts/pagination.js) is where you will find this script in action.
+[Kryogenix's Website](https://www.kryogenix.org/code/browser/sorttable/).
+Credit to Stuart Langridge for this script!
+The file
+[pagination.js](scripts/pagination.js) is where you will find this script in action.

 ### OpenAI API